koch505/iosblue/_posts/2016-04-14-candroid-data-manure.markdown

 - the engine RPM (PGN 61444) went up in a slope as fuel rate went down.
 This makes since as the manure was depleting, the weight of the manure tank reduced and thus resulted in better fuel rate and slightly higher RPM.
-- the same patten happened for the PTO PRM.
+- the same patten happened for the PTO RPM.

 We will continue testing CANdroid for its data collection and the Cloud integration.
 Stay tuned!